1 year, 10 months ago ChristophParticipant

 This will make the bundling or lumping as you call it very complicated.
-But thanks for bringing it up so we’ll consider it in later versions.4 months, 1 week ago ChristophParticipant
+But thanks for bringing it up so we’ll consider it in later versions.1 year, 8 months ago ChristophParticipant

-So, SP3 will have unlimited tasks and subtasks?4 months ago FelixParticipant
+So, SP3 will have unlimited tasks and subtasks?1 year, 8 months ago FelixParticipant

 Thank god for that…

-This way Skedpal will be easier to use as a (small/medium) project manager4 months ago kkyangParticipant
+This way Skedpal will be easier to use as a (small/medium) project manager1 year, 8 months ago kkyangParticipant

 Is there any sort of expected released date for SP3?

-Sometime in the next couple of months or a next year type of thing?4 months ago SethParticipant
+Sometime in the next couple of months or a next year type of thing?

-Sure, we’re aiming to release by mid-2020.3 months, 3 weeks ago TrishParticipant
+Sure, we’re aiming to release by mid-2020.1 year, 8 months ago TrishParticipant

 I volunteer to be an early beta tester, if you need such!